Trump Reportedly 'Ballistic' After Twitter Blocks All His Attempts To Post

 "As I have been saying for a long time, Twitter has gone further and further in banning free speech, and tonight, Twitter employees have coordinated with the Democrats and the Radical Left in removing my account from their platform, to silence me — and YOU, the 75,000,000 great patriots who voted for me," Trump posted.

-Mark Zuckerberg said on Thursday that Facebook and Instagram had permanently suspended Trump’s account.
+Mark Zuckerberg said on Thursday that Facebook and Instagram had "indefinitely" suspended Trump’s account.

 “We believe the risks of allowing the President to continue to use our service during this period are simply too great.
 Therefore, we are extending the block we have placed on his Facebook and Instagram accounts indefinitely and for at least the next two weeks until the peaceful transition of power is complete,” Zuckerberg wrote.